VishwaGoswami1407/CLI_CARD/README.md

 ╚══════════════════════════════════════════════════════════════════════╝
 ```

-### Structure of the Project
+### 🛠 Project Structure

-### index.js or bin/card.js:
+📁 index.js or bin/card.js
-  This file contains the logic for handling the CLI commands.
+It contains the core CLI logic for handling commands.

-### package.json:
+📄 package.json
-  The file that includes metadata about your CLI tool, such as its name, dependencies, and scripts.
+Holds metadata about the project, including its name, dependencies, and commands.

-### node_modules/:
+📂 node_modules/
-  Contains all the installed dependencies for your project.
+Includes all installed dependencies.

-### Development Workflow
+### ⚙️ Development Workflow
   ### Install Dependencies:
     Run npm install to install required packages like chalk and commander.
   ### Build Commands: